A/B Testing Guide

 Use our Bayesian Calculator to calculate the duration for which you should run your A/B tests for achieving statistically significant results.

-Even though this is the last step where you find your campaign winner, analysis of the results is extremely important.
+Even though this is the last step in finding your campaign winner, analysis of the results is extremely important.
 Because A/B testing calls for continuous data gathering and analysis, it is in this step that your entire journey unravels.
 Once your test concludes, analyze the test results by considering metrics like percentage increase, confidence level, direct and indirect impact on other metrics, etc. After you have considered these numbers, if the test succeeds, deploy the winning variation.
 If the test remains inconclusive, draw insights from it, and implement these in your subsequent tests.

 A/B testing lets you systematically work through each part of your website to improve conversions.